Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

 # class names
 names: ['biker', 'car', 'pedestrian', 'trafficLight', 'trafficLight-Green', 'trafficLight-GreenLeft', 'trafficLight-Red', 'trafficLight-RedLeft', 'trafficLight-Yellow', 'trafficLight-YellowLeft', 'truck']
 ```

-If you, like me, did not have ready-made txt files, but only the annotations folder with the file .json, then you need:
-- split the file .json for three files .json
-  you can do this using [pyodi coco split](https://gradiant.github.io/pyodi/reference/apps/coco-split/ "pyodi coco split")
-  - to do this, install pyodi into the system by typing in the terminal
-    ```shell pip install pyodi```
-  - and run the following code in the terminal first once:
-    ```shell pyodi coco random-split YOUR_PATH_TO_JSON.json ./random_coco_split --val-percentage 0.3 ```
-  - In fact, we got two .json file.
-This is **train**, where there is 70% of the data and **val**, where there is 30% of the data.
-Now, according to the same principle, we will split the **val** data into **val** and **test**.
-To do this, specify in --val-percentage not 0.3, but 0.1.
-    ```shell pyodi coco random-split YOUR_PATH_TO_SECOND_JSON_AFTER_PREVIOUS_CODE.json ./random_coco_split --val-percentage 0.1 ```

-As a result, we get 3 files: train (70% of the data), val (20% of the data) and test (10% of the data).
-- Next we need to turn these .json files to txt files.

 #### We are going to execute the following command: